bdelseny/StatEasy/Management/Conception/Glossary/Methodological.md

 #### LaTeX
 For the redaction of "heavy", complexe, reports we use [LaTeX](https://www.latex-project.org/about/)

-- It permit to do high quality reports.
+- It allows to do high quality reports.
-- *We may use tools as Sharelatex if we need to do collaborative work on reports redaction [more about Sharelatex](https://www.sharelatex.com/)*
+- *We may use tools as Sharelatex if we need to do collaborative work on reports writing up [more about Sharelatex](https://www.sharelatex.com/)*

 ## Converter